Skip to content ↓

 You can also find more on our Class Dojo page!

-In English, we will be completing lots of fun learning activities based on the stories of ‘The Way Back Home' by Oliver Jeffers, and 'The Three Little Pigs'.
+In English, we will be completing lots of fun learning activities based on the stories of ‘Lost and found’ by Oliver Jeffers, ‘Penguin Parcel’ by Victoria Cassanell and a non-fiction text about penguins.
 The children will be creating a class story map for each story and using it to retell the story, and later innovate it, including lots of super story language!
-They will be writing sentences based on their story, ensuring they include their ‘Just Do It rules’ (including capital letters, full stops, finger spaces, 'Fred Talk' to spell, and ensuring they read and check their work makes sense).
-Year One children will also be taught how to include appropriate adjectives (describing words, eg 'enormous', 'scary') within their writing, and well as conjunctions (eg 'and', 'but').
-In addition to this, they will be taught to correctly use question marks (who was that?) and exclamation marks (Bang!), within their writing.
+They will be writing sentences based on their story, ensuring they include their ‘Just Do It rules’ (including capital letters, full stops, finger spaces, Fred talk to spell, and ensuring they read and check their work makes sense).
+Year One children will also be taught how to include appropriate adjectives (being describing words, eg 'enormous', 'scary') within their writing, and well as conjunctions (eg 'and', 'but'), exclamation marks (!) and question marks (?).
 After learning to retell each story, we will spend some time innovating it; amending our story map accordingly and writing new sentences based on our innovated story.
 We will also be learning to plan for our writing; breaking each story up into a beginning, middle and end.

 Click on the images below to listen to the stories: